internalfx/rethinkdbfs-spec/README.md

 # RethinkDBFS Spec

-Copied and adapted from the original [GridFS spec](https://github.com/mongodb/specifications) for MongoDB
+This is the official spec for the [RethinkDBFS](https://github.com/internalfx/rethinkdbfs) Nodejs library.
+Copied and adapted from the original [GridFS spec](https://github.com/mongodb/specifications) for MongoDB.

+The purpose of this document is to adapt GridFS specifically for RethinkDB and allow compatibile drivers to be written in other languages.

 - Authors **Bryan Morris**, **Brian Chavez**
 - Advisors **Daniel Mewes**